AviatrixSystems/Docs/HowTos/gateway.rst

 High Availability
 -------------------

-There are two types of high availabiity on Aviatrix: "Gateway for High Availability" and "Gateway for High Availability Peering".
+There are two types of high availability on Aviatrix: "Gateway for High Availability" and "Gateway for High Availability Peering".

 "Gateway for High Availability Peering" is used for "Enable HA" field at Encrypted Peering configuration.